D. J. Shockley: Atlanta Falcons

 Shockley was selected by the Atlanta Falcons in the seventh round of the 2006 NFL draft with the 223rd overall pick.
 He was the first University of Georgia player selected by the Falcons since 1994.

 On August 27, 2006, then Falcons head coach Jim Mora announced that Shockley had made the team as the third-string quarterback (over Bryan Randall) and would lead the scout team.

 Shockley missed the entire 2007 season after suffering a torn anterior cruciate ligament and damage to the medial collateral ligament in his left knee during a preseason game against the Buffalo Bills.

 After the Atlanta Falcons picked Matt Ryan with their third overall pick in the 2008 draft, first year coach Mike Smith made every position open for competition.
 In a tough battle, hometown favorite Shockley secured the third string job over Joey Harrington.
 Subsequently, Harrington was released by the Falcons shortly after.

 On September 5, 2009, Shockley was cut by the Falcons, but was signed to the practice squad on September 6.
 He was released from the practice squad October 21 to make room on the roster for running back Antone Smith.
 He was re-signed to the practice squad on December 1.
 After his contract expired following the season, Shockley was re-signed to a future contract on January 4, 2010.
 He was waived again on July 9.

-Omaha Nighthawks
+Omaha Nighthawks (first stint)

 Shockley did not allow much time for downtime as a professional football player following his release from the Falcons.
-He agreed to attend a minicamp with the Omaha Nighthawks of the UFL on July 19, 2010.
+He agreed to attend a minicamp with the Omaha Nighthawks of the United Football League (UFL) on July 19, 2010.
 Shockley signed with the team on August 23 and became a backup quarterback playing behind former Philadelphia Eagle Jeff Garcia.
 Omaha finished the season at 3–5, and Shockley completed 2-of-5 passes for 30 yards in limited playing time.

 During the next season, Omaha re-signed Shockley to the team on July 15, 2011.
 The Nighthawks later released him during training camp on September 2.

+Sacramento Mountain Lions

+Shockley signed with the Sacramento Mountain Lions of the UFL on September 6, 2011.
+He was released on September 9, 2011.

+Omaha Nighthawks (second stint)

-On September 27, 2011, Shockley was re-signed by the Omaha Nighthawks due to their starter, Eric Crouch, being placed on injured reserve.
+On September 27, 2011, Shockley was re-signed by the Nighthawks due to their starter, Eric Crouch, being placed on injured reserve.

-Shockley's Omaha Nighthawks finished the season at 1–4; their only win was on October 1 against Sacramento, 33–30.
+Shockley's Nighthawks finished the season at 1–4; their only win was on October 1 against Sacramento, 33–30.